philipce/nifty/README.md

 ## Distribution

-If you want to statically link Nifty and all its dependencies (e.g. for distribution) an example of how to do that will be forthcoming...
+If you want to statically link Nifty and all its dependencies (e.g. for distribution), an example of how to do that will be forthcoming...
 For now, [here's a post](http://stackoverflow.com/questions/36570497/compile-c-code-and-expose-it-to-swift-under-linux/) that shows basically how you can accomplish that.

 ## License